saychuwho/IMRLEnv/README.md

   - Total action size : 12

 - Reward
-  - ~~At every step, "scaled total average waiting time" will given as minus reward~~
+  - At every step, "diffence of average waiting time" will given as reward
-    - step reward is not given now.
-  - At the end of episode, "scaled total average traveling time will given as plus reward
+  - "diffence of average waiting time" = (reward of before step) - (normalized average waiting time of this step)

 - End of Episode
   - When certain amount of vehicles pass through Intersection